 Membership requirements.
 DTC has established participation criteria and requirements relating to financial resources, creditworthiness, and operational capability.
 DTC Rule 2 (Participants and Pledgees) and Rule 3 (Participants Qualifications) set forth requirements for membership.
-Participants must also meet minimum financial standards and satisfy other criteria for membership, including minimum capital requirements.40 All applicants for membership must provide DTC with certain information, which is reviewed by FRM to confirm, among other matters, that the applicant has (1) sufficient financial ability to meet obligations to DTC, including settlement payments and Participants Fund deposits; (2) either an established business history, or personnel with sufficient operational background and experience to ensure the ability of the applicant to conduct the business; and (3) appropriate Settling Bank arrangements.
+Participants must also meet minimum financial standards and satisfy other criteria for membership, including minimum capital requirements.
+All applicants for membership must provide DTC with certain information, which is reviewed by FRM to confirm, among other matters, that the applicant has (1) sufficient financial ability to meet obligations to DTC, including settlement payments and Participants Fund deposits; (2) either an established business history, or personnel with sufficient operational background and experience to ensure the ability of the applicant to conduct the business; and (3) appropriate Settling Bank arrangements.
 DTC employs a robust membership process that entails a thorough review prior to approval by the BRC or through its delegated authority to the MRC and the Counterparty Credit Risk ("CCR") team.
-Details requirements).
+Details regarding the application process are set forth in response to Principle 18 (Access and participation requirements).